osagiestar/cakeApp/frontend/README.md

 For developers, you can inspect On Chrome using:
 ### `ctrl+shift+i`

+cd into the backend folder to start the database.sql by running:
+### `psql cakedb`

-You can also run on the BackEnd to start the server connected to the DB:
+You can then run on the backend folder to start the server the following code:
 ### `npm start server.js`

 To implement testing, in the frontend folder run: